Getting started with your ETDR

 As you begin to write your thesis, dissertation, or report, note these important points.

-- ETDR handout.
-Quick overview of the entire ETDR program.
+- The ETDR overview gives a quick outline of the entire ETDR program.
 PDF version

-- Study the Graduate School guidelines.
-Requirements cover formatting, margins, page numbering, and more.
+- Graduate School guidelines contain requirements for formatting, margins, page numbering, and more.

 - Use Word effectively.
-Guidelines and tips for using Word to write your ETDR.
+Instructions and videos for using Word to write your ETDR.

 - Copyright.
-Make sure you understand copyright and your responsibilities in using copyrighted material.
+You must understand copyright and your responsibilities in using copyrighted material.

-- Prior publication.
-If portions of your ETDR will be published prior to submission, follow these guidelines.
+- Prior publication guidelines.
+Use when parts of your ETDR are published prior to submission.

-- Graduation deadlines.
-Deadlines for completing degree requirements.
+- Graduation deadlines include the final steps for completing degree requirements.

 Microsoft Word users

 - Use the ETDR template.
 Although not required, it has many features that save you time.
 Download the master's or doctoral template and use it with all current versions of Word for Mac and PC.